 In the second year of study, you will begin to explore more technical areas that exposes you to the role of law in our society, community and internationally.
 You will undertake one compulsory module in semester two - Law in the Global Context 2 and two optional modules.
-Students will have the opportunity to engage with work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.
+You will have the opportunity to engage with work through York St John Law Clinic and have the opportunity to Study Abroad in Semester 2.
 You will have the opportunity in semester two to choose modules that are of interest to you depending on your career goals.

-Students will have the opportunity to enrol directly into MLaw programme or in their first year choose to transfer to our MLaw programme if you wish to undertake academic legal study through to masters' level, or our MLaw Legal Practice if you wish to work towards a career in legal practice and study each of the components required for Solicitors Qualifying Examination 1 & 2 (SQE 1 & 2) and gain additional Qualifying Work Experience (QWE).
-Transfer to Level 7 of the MLaw programmes is dependent on students meeting progression requirements at the end of Level 6.
+At the end of the first year of study, you can transfer to the MLaw Legal Practice if you wish to work towards a career in legal practice and study each of the components required for Solicitors Qualifying Examination 1 & 2 (SQE 1 & 2) and gain additional Qualifying Work Experience (QWE).
+Progression on to Level 7 of the MLaw programmes is dependent on students meeting progression requirements at the end of Level 6.

-In the third year of study on this programme you will undertake a final compulsory module in Equity and Trusts before choosing up to five optional modules from a wide range of stimulating specialist legal subjects.
-These can include a dissertation, a legal placement and a year-long experience in York St John Law Clinic.
+In the third year (Level 6) of study on this programme. you will undertake a compulsory module in Equity and Trusts before choosing up to five optional modules from a wide range of stimulating specialist legal subjects.